-For assignments that will be suspended for a period of time greater than six months, federal agencies shall submit to the Space Systems Subcommittee a draft of the suspension information at least 60 days prior to the sixmonth deadline as specified in No. 11.49.
+Assignments that will be suspended for a period of time greater than 6 months, federal agencies shall submit a draft of the suspension information to the Space Systems Subcommittee at least 60 days prior to the 6-month deadline as specified in No. 11.49.